29 Halloween Safety Tips for Preventing Car Accidents & Mishaps

 Halloween Costume Safety for Kids

-While your kids just want to look as amazing as possible, your job is to make sure the magic happen without any incident.
-For that reason we advise you to choose your child’s costume carefully.
+While your kids just want to look as amazing as possible, your job is to make sure the magic happens without any incident.
+For that reason, we advise you to choose your child’s costume carefully.
 Follow these rules:

 Halloween Driving Safety Tips

 Not only do children run a higher risk of getting hit by a car on Halloween, but you are also at a greater risk of hitting someone, possibly a child, if you’re not extra vigilant on this hectic day (and night).
 Take the following precautions to make sure you don’t injure anyone while driving: